From This Point On: Now It Will Be Your Fault

 - Julie Lawson Timmer

-My point with this odd opening introduction to this article is to clarify that, only when you have read, accepted and practiced the self-construction model presented on this website, will you be primed to put this most crucial of psychological end caps in place – the need to be vigilant in speaking to yourself with some degree of sternness.
+My point with the introduction to this article is to clarify that, only when you have read, accepted and practiced the self-construction model presented on this website, will you be primed to put this most crucial of psychological end caps in place – the need to be vigilant in speaking to yourself with some degree of sternness.

 The old college try